Marba language: Geographic distribution and variations

 Each of these people groups comprises several clans.
 The name of a clan is often the same as the name of the clan's home village or township as noted in the following tables.
-On the internet Kolon is sometimes misspelled Kulung.

 Many Azumeina now live outside their traditional area.
 For example, there is a significant community of Marba-speaking people in N'Djaména and around Kouroup north of Koyom in the Mayo Boneye (fr) department of Mayo-Kebbi Est (fr).